Shop now & save up to 80% on medication

 Authoritative Sources

-Basaglar side effects should be taken seriously, but they are easier to discuss when you can describe the pattern.
-Bring clear notes to your diabetes team, especially after repeated lows, new skin changes, allergic symptoms, or unexplained weight or fluid changes.
+Basaglar side effects should be taken seriously, but they are easier to review when you can describe the pattern.
+Seek urgent help for severe low blood sugar, seizure, loss of consciousness, breathing trouble, throat swelling, or faintness.
+For repeated lows, new skin changes, unexplained swelling, or persistent digestive symptoms, contact your diabetes care team.

 This content is for informational purposes only and is not a substitute for professional medical advice.